-This includes active duty service members, military personnel, and their family members who lived in or visited housing on the base.
+This includes active duty service members, military personnel, civilian workers, and family members who lived in or visited housing on the base.

 Family members often included pregnant women, infants, and children, all exposed to the contaminated water at Marine Corps Base Camp Lejeune and Marine Corps Air Station New River.

 Many of these victims are between 35 and 70 years old today.
 Thanks to the CLJA, victims and their loved ones may now have these new Camp Lejeune legal options, even if they are already receiving benefits or were denied in the past.